Covid 19 coronavirus: Rotorua schools fear the equity gap will widen during lockdown

 The Decile 2 school did not have the money to provide devices to those without, he said.

-John Paul College principal Patrick Walsh said about two per cent of students, predominantly in rural areas, did not have devices or internet access at home.
+John Paul College principal Patrick Walsh said about 2 per cent of students, predominantly in rural areas, did not have devices or internet access at home.

 "That's going to be the main way of getting an education."